 Out of the 72 seasons here, the best performing driver won the world championship a total of 27 times (a little over a third of the time).

 Changes from last time:

 - Schumacher is now awarded the 1992 title.
 Schumacher, Alesi and Senna are all rated relatively closely in 1992, and this is one of the few historical years that could possibly change again in the future.
 The model puts the season as a weak one for Senna, a strong one for Alesi, and an typical one (given his inexperience) for Schumacher.
-For reference Prost was not racing this year, but given these conclusions he would probably have been rated the best performer had he been present.
+Prost was not racing this year, but he would probably have been rated the best performer had he been present.

 Multiple Season Winners